 This chair is a prime example of how modern style can complement an industrial setting.
 The chair’s modern appearance lends itself to the functionality necessary in industrial design, The simple metal frame and the chair’s clean lines integrate flawlessly with wood floors, bare brick walls, exposed plumbing & ducts with weathered wood table tops.
 The distressed green finish contributes to an overall authentic look.

-The Wilson ultra-modern bar stool is simplicity in its purest form.
+The wood finish bar stool is simplicity in its purest form.
 The ideal bar stool augments a modern industrial type venue enhancing your decor with its sleek looks and providing the functionality found in modern industrial design.
 This bar stool fits in with minimalist industrial style while still providing comfort.
 With its modern industrial look, this would pair perfectly with an industrial style table.

 While the look is a good fit to the rustic industrial design this top is a wonderful crossover into the modern.
 The solid wood butcher block adds an upscale modern look to any interior and its versatility is its main selling point.
 Attractive as well as durable this table top is a very versatile and popular option.